 Let us ask what ethics this idea of a meal suggests.
 It may invalidate much of what has been written heretofore.
 It is an ethics of experiences of others, and with others, rather than of things in themselves.
 The strawberry, melon, wine, chicken, or oyster is not more sought after than, say, when kissing we might seek a particular color, shape, fleshiness, moisture, or saltiness of lips.
 Kissing is a shared experience in which lips certainly play a role, and in which the savoring of the sensations plays a role as well, but what matters above all is your relations with another human being, and her or his relation to you.

-I might take this opportunity to complain about the noise of New York restaurants, a noise that is now, like an alien species, invading Paris as well, and that is produced both by loud music and by the use of building materials that reflect sounds harshly rather than absorbing them gently.
+We can pause to complain about the noise of New York restaurants, a noise that now, like an alien species, has invaded Paris as well, and that is produced both by loud music and by the use of building materials that reflect sounds harshly rather than absorbing them gently.
 I once heard that shopping malls deliberately try to disturb their customers with music in order to make the buyers anxious, to make them try to soothe themselves with purchases.
 I assume restaurateurs have this in mind as well.
 As regards savoring, I would protest that, as it is difficult to feel two different pains at once, so it is difficult to simultaneously process information from two different senses, so that if one is besieged by sound, it may be difficult to taste anything but noise.
-(Restaurateurs may have this in mind too; noise takes the pressure off the cooks and lowers the cost of supplies, no point in seeking out the flavorful; the noise will render it unnoticeable.)
+(Restaurateurs may have this in mind too; noise takes the pressure off the cooks and lowers the cost of supplies.
+No point in seeking out the flavorful; the noise will render it unnoticeable.)

 I would not, and will not, pass up this opportunity to protest more generally against the noise of contemporary life.
 In a youthful (1928) speech, the future composer John Cage proposed: “One of the greatest blessings that the United States could receive in the near future would be to have her industries halted, her business discontinued, her people speechless, a great pause in the world of affairs created. . . .
 We should be hushed and silent, and we should have the opportunity to learn what other people think.”